LamakerOfficial/help-center/_posts/minecraft/general/2021-08-31-Uploading-downloading-your-world-file.md

 ---------------------------------------------------------

 # Downloading Your World
-Would you like to download a world from your server?
-Great!
-Follow the guide below to learn how!
+This guide explains how to download a world from your server!

 1. Go to the [game panel](https://panel.falixnodes.net).
 2. Click on your server.